Bull Run Run

 Here are the priorities.
 (Within groups, ranking is by the random number that is assigned in the entry process.
 In the priority groups based on number of finishes, the sorting is first by finishes and then by random number.
 For example, all the people with three prior finishes will have a better priority than those with two.)

-- Applicants who, on three prior occasions within the last five years (2009 and after), served as pre-committed volunteers at BRR on the day of the event and were not on the final entrants list for the 2013 BRR.
+- Applicants who, on three prior occasions within the last five years, served as pre-committed volunteers at BRR on the day of the event and were not on the final entrants list for the last BRR.

 - Prior overall winners of the men's or women's division of the BRR, or former BRR race directors.